 Research-based answers to ten of the most commonly asked questions about lesbian women, gay men, and their families.
 This 36-page booklet was written by Jeff Lutes, MS, LPC, and former Executive Director of Soulforce.

 We no longer offer this in print, but we can offer it to you in a free digital pdf format.
-Please email firstname.lastname@example.org with What the Science Says in the subject line and we’ll zip it on over to you.
+Please visit the Resources page to start your download.